otakar-smrz/encode-arabic/README.md

 ## Join us

-Since [Encode Arabic](http://github.com/otakar-smrz/encode-arabic) is now hosted on [GitHub](http://github.com/otakar-smrz) and [Bitbucket](http://bitbucket.org/otakar-smrz), it becomes yet easier to join the project and contribute to it.
+Since [Encode Arabic](http://github.com/otakar-smrz/encode-arabic) is now hosted on [GitHub](http://github.com/otakar-smrz), it becomes yet easier to join the project and contribute to it.
 We do need new features, applications, as well as documentation.
 Feel free to contact us or clone the project!